-This 2021 market and benchmark insight report for Macedonia is an easy way to get the fundamental information you need to know about offering employee benefits in the country.
+Request this Market and Benchmark Insight Report for Macedonia and get the baseline information you need to know about offering employee benefits in the country.
 The report is prepared by Asinta’s employee benefits consulting Partner in Macedonia, MAI CEE.
 The material is easy to understand and gives you a solid footing to help you move forward confidently with your decisions about the benefits you want to offer employees in Macedonia.

-Inside the report, you’ll find details about benchmarking employee benefits in Macedonia for 2021 including:
+Inside the report, you’ll find details about benchmarking employee benefits in Macedonia, including:

 - Statutory Benefits